jpgonzalezra/compota-token/README.md

-## CompotaToken
+## Compota

 ## Overview

-CompotaToken is a custom ERC20 interest-bearing token that continuously accrues yield to its holders.
+Compota is a custom ERC20 interest-bearing token that continuously accrues yield to its holders.

 ## Key Features